-10. Air Bag Warning Light
+4. Air Bag Warning Light

-This light will turn on for four to eight seconds as a bulb check when the ignition switch is first turned to the ON/RUN position.
+This light will turn on for four to eight seconds as a bulb check when the ignition is first cycled to the ON/RUN position.
 If the light is either not on during starting, stays on, or turns on while driving, have the system inspected at an authorized dealer as soon as possible.
 Refer to "Occupant Restraints" in "Things To Know Before Starting Your Vehicle" for further information.